VoxaAI/voxa-ga/README.md

 By attaching the plugin, for free you get the following
 * Track users by their Alexa user id
-* The paths of each response will be logged as a screen view (e.g. Welcome.FirstTimeUser)
+* The paths of each response will be logged as a page view (e.g. Welcome.FirstTimeUser)
 * Events will be logged to track each
   * Intent (category: "Intents", action: "IntentName")
   * State (category: "States", action: "state-name")